pablobernabeu/Data-is-present/README.md

 #### Prerequisites and suggestions for participation in each workshop

-*Necessary:* Laptop or computer with [R](https://www.r-project.org/) and [RStudio](https://rstudio.com/products/rstudio/download/) installed, or access to [RStudio Cloud](https://rstudio.cloud/); familiarity with the content of the preceding workshops through the web links herein.
+*Necessary:* laptop or computer with [R](https://www.r-project.org/) and [RStudio](https://rstudio.com/products/rstudio/download/) installed, or access to [RStudio Cloud](https://rstudio.cloud/); familiarity with the content of the preceding workshops through the web links herein.

-*Recommended:* Having your own data and R code ready (on a Github repository if participating in Workshop 4); participation in some of the preceding workshops.
+*Recommended:* having your own data and R code ready (on a Github repository if participating in Workshop 4); participation in some of the preceding workshops.

 ### Datathons: creating reproducible documents and dashboards